 On December 20th, the House passed the reconciled tax reform bill, commonly called the “Tax Cuts and Jobs Act of 2017”, which the Senate had passed the previous day.
-It’s the most sweeping tax legislation since the Tax Reform Act of 1986.
+Tax Cuts and Jobs Act is the most sweeping tax legislation with key changes since the Tax Reform Act of 1986.

 The bill makes small reductions to income tax rates for most individual tax brackets, significantly reduces the income tax rate for corporations, and eliminates the corporate Alternative Minimum Tax (AMT).
 It also provides a large new tax deduction for owners of pass-through entities and significantly increases individual AMT and estate tax exemptions.
 Additionally, it makes major changes related to the taxation of foreign income.

 It’s not all good news for taxpayers, however.
 The Tax Cuts and Jobs Act also eliminates or limits many tax breaks, and much of the tax relief is only temporary.

 Here is a quick rundown of some of the Tax Cuts and Jobs Act key changes affecting individual and business taxpayers.
 Except where noted, these changes are effective for tax years beginning after December 31, 2017.

 Tax Cuts and Jobs Act Key Changes Affecting Individuals

 - Reductions in individual income tax rates ranging from 0 to 4 percentage points (depending on the bracket) to 10%, 12%, 22%, 24%, 32%, 35% and 37%